Audio-WestlakeU/ATST-SED/README.md

 pip install -e .
 ```

-5. Change all required pathes in `train/local/confs/stage1.yaml` and `train/local/confs/stage2.yaml` to your own pathes.
+5. Change all required paths in `train/local/confs/stage1.yaml` and `train/local/confs/stage2.yaml` to your own paths.
 Noted that the pretrained ATST checkpoint path should be changed in **both** files.

 6. Start training stage 1 by: